Advocacy 101: A Mom Became a Special Needs Advocate, Pt. 3

 How Churches, Schools, Friends, and Family Can Encourage and Advocate

 We need people to LISTEN to us.
 Help us to help our children become valued members in our communities.
-We see them as valued, and we want you to also.
-We are usually too busy to ask for help but something as simple as holding a door open to us means the world.
+We see them as valueable, and we want you to also.
+We are usually too busy to ask for help, but something as simple as holding a door open to us means the world.
 I also love it when my neighbor brings over food.
 One of the things that means the world to me is smiling at my child and not staring.
 I also do not mind questions, but please smile at him and acknowledge his existence.

 What’s Your Best Advocacy Advice